 One mechanism that could explain the peer effects is information transmission.
 In particular two types of information come to mind; information about the reform and information about the private benefits of extended leave.
 Regarding the former, it seems very unlikely that the mothers having a child later than in the fall of 2002 did not know about this reform.
 First, this reform was widely reported in Danish media.
-Second, pregnancy arguably provides couples with sufficient time to seek out the relevant information from government agencies, unions, and their employer.
-In order to directly test this, I drop the sisters bunching at the old cut-off of the high benefits which also translated into the mode leave duration before the reform, as shown in Figure 5a.
-If lack of knowledge about the reform is the relevant mechanism, dropping the observations at the old threshold for paid leave should dramatically reduce the peer effect.
+Second, pregnancy arguably provides couples with sufficient time to seek out relevant information from government agencies, unions, and their employer.
+In order to directly test this, I drop the sisters bunching at the old cut-off of the high benefits which also translated into the mode leave duration before the reform, as shown in Figure 6a.
+If a lack of knowledge about the reform is the relevant mechanism, dropping the observations at the old threshold for paid leave should dramatically reduce the peer effect.
 However, this yield largely unchanged estimates.
 This is reported in Appendix E. Regarding benefits of staying at home with the child, it is extremely difficult to rule this channel out.
 However, research that evaluates this reform finds small effects on maternal health compressed among low-resource families and no effect on child health (Beuchert et al., 2016).
 A German expansion of leave coverage with a strong impact on mothers' leave behavior did not result in improved child outcomes (Dustmann & Schönberg, 2012).
 In Norway, Dahl et al. (2016) find that extended maternity leave does not affect child education, marital status or subsequent fertility.
 While these outcomes obviously don't capture all aspects of increased maternity leave, we might be willing to think of them as correlated with other types of private benefits.
-Evaluating the same reform as me, Tô (2018) shows that a relative long leave negatively impacts the earnings of the mothers.
-This is in line with the literature showing that leave duration beyond 6-7 months hurts women's earnings (Ruhm (1998); Olivetti & Petrongolo (2017); Kyriacou, Rey, & Silva (2021)).
+I document that women's earnings are on average reduced, and evaluating the same reform as me, Tô (2018) shows that women who increase their leave the most face a larger reduction in earnings.
 Dahl et al. (2016) find no effect on Norwegian women's labor market earnings.
 Overall, the evidence of non-monetary benefits of extended maternity leave of this length are zero to small and might even hurt women's labor market trajectories.